-The Penn Metabolic & Bariatric Surgery team understands that, for many people, the decision to have weight-loss surgery can be a difficult one.
-That's why we're committed to providing prospective and current patients with all the information they need to make informed choices.
+The Penn Bariatric and Weight Loss Surgery team understands that the decision to have weight-loss surgery can be a difficult one.
+That's why we're committed to providing you with the information you need to make informed choices.

-Clinically severe (morbid) obesity is a chronic disease that can cause a host of health problems and shorten a person's life.
-Bariatric surgery offers a way to sustain weight loss and improve obesity-related medical conditions.
+Obesity is a chronic disease that can cause a host of health problems and shorten your life.
+Bariatric surgery offers a way to achieve long term, sustainable weight loss and improve obesity-related medical conditions.

 Here are some facts about obesity and weight loss in America.

-- According to the Centers for Disease Control and Prevention, more than a third of U.S. adults — over 72 million — are obese.
+- According to the Centers for Disease Control and Prevention, more than a third of U.S. adults — more than 72 million people — are obese.

 - In the United States, roughly 300,000 deaths per year are directly related to obesity, and more than 80 percent of these deaths are in patients with a BMI over 30.
 For patients with a BMI over 40, life expectancy is reduced by as much as 20 years for men and 5 years for women.